Forgiveness Day 2022 | JOY for Today

 • Read a book about forgiveness.
 A few that interest us:

-• Teens: Ender's Game by Orson Scott Card (links to Goodreads)
+• Teens: Ender's Game by Orson Scott Card.
+What if the one you need to forgive is yourself?

 • Listen to songs about forgiveness.
 My favorites: